 - All of our heating and hot water is provided solely by renewable energy (two air-source heat pumps).
 We do not use oil, gas or heating oil.

-- Breac.House has been constructed and fitted-out to a very high energy efficiency standard to minimise energy use and to provide year round comfort.
+- Breac.House has been constructed and fitted-out to a very high energy efficiency standard (A Rated) to minimise energy use and to provide year round comfort.

 - All of our lighting is LED and our appliances are as low energy as possible.